Optus My Plan Plus contract plans offer you both simple SIM-only plans or two year plans with bundled smartphones on Optus’ 4G Plus network.

 Optus also allows families to form a single data pool from a range of Optus contracts to maximise the use of a combined data quota, which could be beneficial if you have multiple SIMs on Optus contract.

-Optus also offers a new phone trade up facility that allows you to upgrade your handset after only twelve months if you pay a one-off fee of $99 and re-contract for a further two years.
+Optus also offers a new phone trade up facility that allows you to upgrade your handset after only twelve months if you pay a one-off fee of $99 or $149 depending on your plan and re-contract for a further two years.

 What excess charges could I face on these plans?